Lewis Sargentich: Legal career

 After clerking, Sargentich worked as staff counsel for the Washington Research Project for a year.
 He then worked for a year as associate general counsel for the United Mine Workers in Washington.
 He currently teaches jurisprudence and torts at Harvard Law; he became a lecturer at the school in 1973 at the age of 29, an assistant professor in 1974, and a full professor in 1979.
 Listing him as "One of 10 Professors to Take" in 2003, the Harvard Law Record noted that "[a]s the legal academy focuses increasingly on the intersection of law and politics, economics, race, literature, Sargentich stands tall as a steadfast expositor of the philosophical roots of law".
 His other activities at Harvard while a professor have included chairing Harvard's international graduate program.

 He is commonly cited for his unpublished manuscript Complex Enforcement written in March 1978 and on file at the Harvard Law School Library.
 On October 16, 1983, the New York Times published a letter co-written by Sargentich and fellow Harvard law professors Duncan Kennedy and Richard Parker responding to adverse media reaction to George McGovern's announcement of his presidential candidacy.
 The letter provides a rare window into Sargentich's political leanings.
 It states in part:

 "What makes McGovern different is just this: He moved his party not to the right but to the left - and he seeks to move it to the left again.
 That, it seems to us, is reason enough to support his candidacy."

 His latest book is Liberal Legality: A Unified Theory of Our Law, published by Cambridge University Press in April 2018.

 Personal life

-Sargentich is married to Valerie Bradley, the long-time president of the Human Services Research Institute, an organization involved in assisting m states and the federal government to enhance services and supports to people with mental illness and people with intellectual disabilities.
+Sargentich is married to Valerie Bradley, the long-time president of the Human Services Research Institute, an organization involved in assisting states and the federal government to enhance services and supports to people with mental illness and people with intellectual disabilities.
 Sarge's apparent technological backwardness was once satirized in a Harvard Law Record April Fools' Day article quoting (a fictional version of) Sargentich as saying "I still don't fully understand what the Internet even is, your world frightens and confuses [me]".